List of Jimmy Neutron characters: Principal Willoughby

-Principal Willoughby (voiced by Rob Paulsen) is the flamboyant, Broadway-loving Principal at Lindbergh Elementary School.
-He is also somewhat overweight.
-He directed Macbeth in Space and was extremely giddy about it.
-He shows fierce anger when one of his shows gets ruined.
-However, he is a truly good person, albeit forgetful at times.
-He is energetic and enthusiastic.
+Principal Willoughby (voiced by Rob Paulsen) is the flamboyant, Broadway-loving principal of Lindbergh Elementary School.
 He seems to genuinely care about his scholars, and has clearly taken the time to get to know each and every one.
 He has a sister named Eunice who looks like the late Albert Einstein, and comments on always getting them confused.
-He appears a handful of times.

 Sam Melvick

-Sam Melvick (voiced by Billy West) is the disgruntled and hot-tempered owner of the Candy Bar, an ice cream shop in Retroville where Jimmy and his friends often meet.
+Sam Melvick (voiced by Billy West) is the disgruntled, grumpy and hot-tempered owner of the Candy Bar, an ice cream shop in Retroville where Jimmy and his friends often meet.
 He frequently says "Yeah!" at the end of his sentences.